Skip to main content

 • No compostable plastics

-• No refrigerated or frozen food boxes – e.g. butter, pizza, beer, soda, TV dinner (though many markets are starting to except these)
+• No refrigerated or frozen food boxes – e.g. butter, pizza, beer, soda, TV dinner (though many markets are starting to accept these)

 3. Setup & prep